-At the entrance to Samarkand from the north, on the high hills is the ancient settlement Afrosiab (VII-II century BC).
-It is believed that Afrasiab was an ancient Sogdian capital of Marakanda (Samarkand).
-The ancient city got its name in honor of king of Turan Afrasiab, one of the legendary heroes of the Persian literature.
+At the entrance to Samarkand from the north, the ancient settlement of Afrasiab (VII-II centuries BC) is located on high hills.
+It is believed that Afrasiab with the ancient Sogdian capital of Marakanda.
+The ancient city was named after king Turan Afrasiab, one of the legendary heroes of the poem "Shahnameh" by the great Persian poet Firdousi.